aref-dev/WallVerse/README.md

 <div align="center">
     <h1>Random Topic Based Quotations as Your Wallpaper</h1>
 </div>
 With WallVerse you can set different chunks of texts as your wallpaper.
-There is a textbox for adding your own quotations, jokes, or poetry, or you can download and add "Quotation Packs" that cover different topics.
+There is a textbox for adding your own quotations, jokes, or poetry, or you can download and add example "Quotation Packs" from the repo page that cover different topics.
 <div align="center">
   <img src="https://github.com/aref-dev/WallVerse/assets/69017077/de77ca54-1088-4a48-985d-b3df50dc4cba" width="450" alt="Your Image Alt Text">
 </div>